How Streaming Changed The Film Industry

 Traditionally, films were greenlit because a producer, executive or studio head believed in them.
 Sometimes that worked brilliantly.
 Sometimes it produced expensive disasters.
 However, today, decisions are increasingly informed by data.

 Platforms know what viewers watch, when they watch it, what they abandon halfway through, and what persuades them to stay subscribed.
 This means commissioning decisions can be based on actual audience behaviour rather than instinct alone.
-But it also raises a difficult question.
+Metrics such as viewer analytics, genre performance data, retention scores and completion rates and global appeal metrics are a key determinant of what gets made.

 Audiences Have Changed Faster Than the Industry